norvig/paip-lisp/docs/chapter12.md

 On the grounds that global variables are messy, we make the second choice: `compile-unify` will take a binding list as an extra argument and will return two values, the actual code and an updated binding list.
 We will expect that other related functions will have to be modified to deal with these multiple values.

-When `compile-unify` is first called in our example clause, it is asked to unify `?argl` and `?item`.
+When `compile-unify` is first called in our example clause, it is asked to unify `?arg1` and `?item`.
-We want it to return no code (or more precisely, the trivially true test, t).
+We want it to return no code (or more precisely, the trivially true test, `t`).
-For the second value, it should return a new binding list, with `?item` bound to `?arg1.` That binding will be used to replace `?item` with `?arg1` in subsequent code.
+For the second value, it should return a new binding list, with `?item` bound to `?arg1`.
+That binding will be used to replace `?item` with `?arg1` in subsequent code.

 How do we know to bind `?item` to `?arg1` rather than the other way around?
 Because `?arg1` is already bound to something-the value passed in to `member.` We don't know what this value is, but we can't ignore it.